blab/spatial-tumor-phylodynamics/README.md

 ### Run SDEvo on simulated trees
 Script to generate input XML files from simulated Eden simulation can be found here: `scripts/set_up_simulated_tumors_xmls.R` Script to generate input XML files from PhysiCell outputs can be found here: `scripts/write_state_clocks_xml_from_physicell.R`.
-Summary statistics to reproduce plots can be found in `eden/stats`.
+`run_sdevo_simulation_study.sh` provides commands for running SDevo on all XML files using a Slurm workload manager.
+Essentially, `run_beast_to_ess.sh` is called until each MCMC chain reaches the desired ESS.  `check_ess_mcmc.Rscript` is used here to check the current ESS of a given output log and write summary statistics of the posterior estimates for each run. `compile_posterior_summaries.sh` can be run at the end to generate TSV combining all summary statistics.

 ### Run strict clock model on simulated trees
 Make XML files with strict clock by `running create_strict_clock.R`, where input is state clocks XML file generated above.

 ### HCC Tumor analysis
 Scripts to generate input DNA sequences HCC sequence data can be found in `scripts/process_li_data.R` and `li-application/`.
-Data will be available pending approval of original authors.
-Temporarily, a template xml is included for reference.
 Maximum likelihood trees are solved by Fasttree and Augur, see `run_nextstrain_divergence_trees.sh`.

 ### Figures
 Local R package _tumortree_ is needed for most figures.